hunterjackson/docs/source/influx.rst

 The Sink supports:

-1. :ref:`The KCQL routing querying <kcql>` - Topic to measure mapping and Field selection.
+1. :ref:`The KCQL routing querying <kcql>` - Topic to index mapping and Field selection.
-2. Selection of which field to use as the Point measurement with a default of system time.
-3. Error policies.
+2. Auto mapping of the Kafka topic schema to the index.

 Prerequisites
 -------------